hirzi/LSD/README.md

 In these commands, we have applied the same filtering regime as well as mimicked the observed error rate as well as coverage distribution.

-#  iv) GENERATING SIMULATED DATA
-  Steps i) and ii), that is the generation of simulated summary statisticss, can be embedded and performed efficiently under ABCtoolbox.
-See: https://bitbucket.org/wegmannlab/abctoolbox/wiki/simulation/Performing%20Simulations%20with%20ABCtoolbox.
-Provide example.

-#  iv) REMOVE CORRELATION BETWEEN SUMMARY STATISTICS
+#  iii) Remove correlation between summary statistics
   To account for potential correlation between summary statistics and to retain only their informative components, we apply a Partial Least Squares transformation (Wegmann, Leuenberger, & Excoffier, 2009).
 We can calculate PLS coefficients via find_pls.r.
 Observed and simulated summary statistics can then be transformed into PLS components via the ABCTransform scripts.

-#  v) VALIDATION OF SIMULATIONS
+#  iv) Validation of simulations
-	Before advancing to parameter estimation, we should first make sure that our simulated summary statistics efficiently captures that of the observed data.
+  Before advancing to parameter estimation, we should first make sure that our simulated summary statistics efficiently captures that of the (neutral or genome-wide) observed data.
 To do this, we can simply plot the simulated and observed summary statistics in summary statistic or PLS space, to assess overlap (script).

-#  vi) ABC PARAMETER ESTIMATION
+#  v) ABC parameter estimation
   Perform demographic parameter estimation via ABCtoolbox.
 See: https://bitbucket.org/wegmannlab/abctoolbox/wiki/estimation/parameter_estimation.
 In our example, we seek to obtain the joint posterior of reciprocal migration rates between the 2 populations.
 The ABCtoolbox parameter files should reflect this accordingly.

-#  vi) CALCULATING DEVIATION FROM NEUTRAL EXPECATIONS
+#  vi) Estimating neutral demographic parameters
+  In LSD, steps ii)-v) above are first carried out assuming the observed data to constitute neutral (or genome-wide) regions.
+Assuming such, step v) generates the parameter posterior distributions for numerous putative neutral windows.
+To acquire an estimate of the neutral (global) posteriors, we run x.script.

+#  vii) Calculating deviation from neutral expectations
-	Calculate departure of window parameter estimates from neutral expectations.
+  Following estimation of neutral posteriors, we may then calculate the departure of window parameter estimates from neutral expectations.
+This assumes that step ii) has been performed where the observed data constitutes the full while genome or chromosome data.
 This can be run via the xxx scripts (this needs to be revised such that departure is from the diagonal defined by the neutral point).

-	Plot Manhattan plot of …
+#  vii) Visualise results
+  To visualise the results, we run scriptx, which outputs a Manhattan plot of loci under selection and, if conditioned on joint (e.g. reciprocal migration) parameters, the asymmetry of the joint posterior for each loci.

 NOTE: This page is currently a work in progress and will be continuously updated, e.g. with scripts and further instructions, in the coming weeks (February 2021).